ktorio/ktor-documentation/topics/custom_plugins.md

 `transformBody` in the code snippet above works as follows:

-1. `TransformContext` is a [lambda receiver](https://kotlinlang.org/docs/scope-functions.html#context-object-this-or-it) that contains type information about the current request.
-In the example above, the `TransformContext.requestedType` property is used to check the requested data type.
+1. `TransformBodyContext` is a [lambda receiver](https://kotlinlang.org/docs/scope-functions.html#context-object-this-or-it) that contains type information about the current request.
+In the example above, the `TransformBodyContext.requestedType` property is used to check the requested data type.
 2. `data` is a lambda argument that allows you to receive a request body as [ByteReadChannel](https://api.ktor.io/ktor-io/io.ktor.utils.io/-byte-read-channel/index.html) and convert it to the required type.
 In the example above, `ByteReadChannel.readUTF8Line` is used to read a request body.
 3. Finally, you need to transform and return data.
 In our example, `1` is added to the received integer value.